LANE McINTOSH

 Tesla Autopilot

-Training production neural networks for Tesla's >4M customers.
+Training production neural networks for Tesla's active safety and full self driving products.

 • 2012-2018